 If your ballot doesn’t have two sets of initials, and/or doesn’t show your assigned voting precinct, your vote will not be counted.
 To make sure your vote is counted, please return the defective ballot as soon as possible.
 To do this, you can:

-For the 2020 General Election, there have been a lot of questions about absentee voting.
+For the 2022 Primary Election, there have been a lot of questions about absentee voting.
 Here are answers to the most common questions.